xizhonghua/pysummary/README.md

-#pystats.py
+#PySummary

-pystats.py is a python script for summary statistics. pystats.py reads from stand input, uses space as fields delimiter by defualt and outputs to stand output.
+pysummary.py is a python script for summary statistics. pystats.py reads from stand input, uses space as fields delimiter by defualt and outputs to stand output.

 ### Install
 1. download/clone the repository